 Originally founded by Mary Ann-Fusco and James Jebbia in 1989, New York City’s Union is known as one of the first streetwear stores to ever exist.
 Today, it is based in Los Angeles and led by Chris Gibbs, who has kept the pioneering streetwear store’s legacy alive and has developed its in-house label.

-Although Kanye West’s clothing line has been around since 2015, and his sneaker collaborations with Adidas have remained popular, West took a break from designing collections up until this year when he dropped Yeezy Season 8 at Paris Fashion Week.
+Although Kanye West’s clothing line has been around since 2015, and his sneaker collaborations with Adidas have remained popular, West took a break from designing collections up until 2020 when he dropped Yeezy Season 8 at Paris Fashion Week.
 As usual, his latest collection consisted of monochromatic, elevated, essentials.
-Despite Ye’s polarizing political views today, his influence and voice certainly urged the fashion industry to pay more attention to black designers.
+Despite Ye’s polarizing political views, his influence and voice certainly urged the fashion industry to pay more attention to black designers.
+His highly anticipated apparel collection with Gap is set to drop this year.